Jesperoka/tdt4195/README.md

 **Answer:**

-The point is to make it less likely that the algorithm outputs edges for gradients that appear only as a result of noise.
+The point is to make it less likely that the algorithm outputs edges for gradients that appear only as a result of noise, and to avoid breaking up edges due to gradient magnitudes fluctuating along an edge.

 Quoting Canny's article:
 ```